About Coconino County

 Well, that sure was nice to hear.
 The part-time coordinator in charge of the mission also had let us know how much he appreciated our help.
 All in all, it was an easy mission with a good outcome, so I really hadn't expected the extra thank yous.
 Regardless if anyone says it, though, I know what we do as volunteers is definitely not taken for granted by the Sheriff's Department, and I'm as glad as ever to be part of the team.

-Anyhow, on Sunday afternoon I had returned from a 4-day trip to La Quinta, California, where I'd gone for a Jazzercise event.
-(No, we don't wear leg-warmers.)
-I'd worked out for three hours on Friday and six on Saturday, and all that exercise, the 110-degree heat, and the six-hour drive home had me feeling pretty beat.
-So I was really tired when my pager went off just after midnight on Monday, after only 2 hours of sleep.
+Anyhow, on Sunday afternoon I had returned from a four-day trip to La Quinta, California, where I'd gone for a Jazzercise event.
+(No, we don't wear leg-warmers like they did back in the day. 😏) I'd worked out for three hours on Friday and six on Saturday, and all that exercise, the 110-degree heat, and the six-hour drive home had me feeling pretty beat.
+So, I was really tired when my pager went off just after midnight on Monday, after only two hours of sleep.

-But I was fully awake when I got to the SAR building, where I met up with a teammate and waited for a third, who had been hand-called.
-The two of us who'd initially responded to the page would have been comfortable going up the West Fork Trail alone--we were both familiar with it and knew it was pretty easy hiking for the first few miles--but our Captain wanted a third person to go along.
-As he explained, with three, if one had to stay behind with the subjects in case of a medical issue perhaps (one of the kids was asthmatic) or an injury, the other two could hike out together to get help.
-Radio communication from the canyon would likely not be possible and a cell phone wouldn't work, so it made sense that three of us go in.
+But I was fully awake when I got to the SAR building, where I met up with a teammate and waited for a third, who had been called directly.
+The two of us who'd initially responded to the page would have been comfortable going up the West Fork Trail alone—we were both familiar with it and knew it was pretty easy hiking for the first few miles—but our Captain wanted a third person to go along.
+As he explained, with three, if one of us had to stay behind with the subjects in case of a medical issue (one of the kids was asthmatic) or an injury, the other two could hike out together to get additional help.
+Radio communication from the canyon would likely not be possible and a cell phone wouldn't work out there, so it made sense that three of us go in.

-The situation involved a family group, including five juveniles--the youngest being 11--who'd set out to thru-hike West Fork, which is about 14 miles long.
-The route includes wading and some unavoidable swimming.
-They'd started out with twelve people (contrary to the newspaper report, which states there'd been 10), two of whom had turned back about two miles in and two faster hikers who'd gone ahead as agreed and hiked out by around six pm.
-But the eight others didn't appear at the lower trailhead before dark, where their rides were waiting.
-The mother of three of the kids agonized about calling SAR, she said, but finally made the decision to do so.
+The situation involved a family group including five juveniles, the youngest being 11, who'd set out to thru-hike West Fork, which is about 14 miles long.
+The route involves wading and some unavoidable swimming.
+They'd started out with 12 people (contrary to the newspaper report, which states there had been 10), two of whom had turned back about two miles in.
+Two of the faster hikers had gone ahead as agreed and hiked out by around six pm.
+But the eight others didn't appear at the lower trailhead, where their rides were waiting, before dark.
+The mother of three of the kids agonized about calling SAR, she said, but finally made the decision to do it.

-As my two teammates and I were en route to the staging area at the lower end of West Fork, a helicopter spotted a campfire in the canyon, about two miles from our starting location, which is before you have to begin to wade then swim.
+As my two teammates and I were en route to the staging area at the lower end of West Fork, a helicopter spotted a campfire in the canyon, about two miles from our location.
 With the coordinates of the light source programmed into my GPS, the three of us headed up the trail in the dark, crossing the creek (West Fork) no less than five times, calling the names of a few of the subjects and sniffing the air for any hint of campfire smoke.

-There was no response to our frequent calls or whistle blows.
+There was no response to our frequent calls or whistles.
 Not until we got within yards of the coordinates, when I finally heard a shout.
-Within moments, I saw several people--adults and kids--standing on a rise on the opposite side of the creek.
+Within moments, I saw several people—adults and kids—standing on a rise on the opposite side of the creek.
 As we made our way over to them, I called, "Are you all together?
 Are all of you okay?"
-And they answered that, yes, they were all okay and accounted for.
-So I guess this was going to be as straight-forward as I'd first guessed.
+And they answered that, yes, they were all fine and accounted for.
+So I guess this was going to be as straightforward as I'd guessed.

-After the three of us SAR members offered extra clothing, drinks and snacks, accepted by only a couple of the kids, we turned around and slowly hiked back out with me in the lead, one in the middle and the other taking up the rear.
+After the three of us SAR members offered extra clothing, drinks, and snacks, accepted by only a couple of the kids, we turned around and slowly hiked back out with me in the lead, one in the middle of the group, and the other taking up the rear.

-You can read the Arizona Daily Sun article, Search Team Aids Overdue Hikers, Stranded Climbers, about this and other recent SAR team calls, including some reader comments that follow.
+You can read the Arizona Daily Sun article, Search Team Aids Overdue Hikers, Stranded Climbers, about this and other recent SAR calls.